mindis/snowplow.github.com/_posts/2013-05-14-snowplow-unstructured-events-guide.md

 ### Geo-coordinates

-Tracking a pair of geographic coordinates is done like so:
+Tracking a pair of Geographic coordinates is done like so:

 {% highlight javascript %}
 {